stoating/usermanager-overkill/readme.md

   - development
     - vscode
       - Command Palette -> Dev Containers: Rebuild and Reopen in Container
+        - the first time you do this, it will take a while
       - Command Palette -> Calva: Start a Project REPL and Connect (aka Jack-In)
       - development/src/user.clj -> evaluate 'start-app'
     - other IDEs